 The facility contains customary events of default, including payment defaults, breaches of representations and warranties, and covenant defaults.
 As of June 30, 2007, the Company was in technical default of this agreement as it had not yet filed its Form 10-K and 2006 audited financial statements.
-On April 6, 2007, the Company entered into an amendment to the credit agreement whereby Key Bank waived this technical default and provided an extension through April 30, 2007 for filing our Report on Form 10-K and 2006 audited financial statements.
-On June 1, 2007, the Company entered into a second amendment to the credit agreement whereby Key Bank extended the original waiver for filing our Report on Form 10-K and 2006 audited financial statements and the quarterly unaudited financial statements for the fiscal quarters ended March 31, 2007 and June 30, 2007 through September 30, 2007 and reduced the total facility to \$50 million to reflect the net pay downs of the revolving line of credit resulting from the divestiture of our EMEA business in March 2007 and the divesture of our domestic Engineering business.
-In addition, the second amendment provides for the further reduction of our credit facility to \$35 million effective upon receipt of principal payments under the note received from the buyer of the domestic engineering business, which occurred on July 3, 2007.
-On September 28, 2007, the Company received an additional waiver from Key Bank extending the waiver for filing our quarterly unaudited financial statements for the fiscal quarters ended March 31, 2007 and June 30, 2007 through October 19, 2007 and changing the minimum liquidity ratio for the period ended September 30, 2007 from 1.35 to 1.10.
+On April 6, 2007, the Company entered into an amendment to the credit agreement whereby Key Bank waived this technical default and provided an extension through April 30, 2007 for filing its Report on Form 10-K and 2006 audited financial statements.
+On June 1, 2007, the Company entered into a second amendment to the credit agreement whereby Key Bank waived this technical default and provided an extension through April 30, 2007 for filing its Report on Form 10-K and 2006 audited financial statements.
+On June 1, 2007, the Company entered into a second amendment to the credit agreement whereby Key Bank extended the original waiver for filing its Report on Form 10-K and 2006 audited financial statements and the quarterly unaudited financial statements for the fiscal quarters ended March 31, 2007 and June 30, 2007 through

+September 30, 2007 and reduced the total facility to \$50 million to reflect the net pay downs of the revolving line of credit resulting from the divestiture of its EMEA business in March 2007 and the divesture of its domestic engineering business.
+In addition, the second amendment provides for the further reduction of its credit facility to \$35 million effective upon receipt of principal payments under the note received from the buyer of the domestic engineering business, which occurred on July 3, 2007.
+On September 28, 2007, the Company received an additional waiver from Key Bank extending the waiver for filing its quarterly unaudited financial statements for the fiscal quarters ended March 31, 2007 and June 30, 2007 through October 19, 2007 and changing the minimum liquidity ratio for the period ended September 30, 2007 from 1.35 to 1.10.
+As of September 30, 2007, the Company was in compliance with the amended covenants.

-As of June 30, 2007, the Company's outstanding balance on the facility was \$40.0 million and the weighted average interest rate was 8.04%.
-As of September 28, 2007, the Company's outstanding net debt was zero as proceeds from the divestitures of our wireless network businesses were used to pay down the debt.
+As of September 30, 2007, the Company's outstanding balance on the facility was \$1.0 million, reflecting the pay down of the Company's outstanding debt with the proceeds from the divestitures of its wireless network businesses.
+The weighted average interest rate was 7.4%.